Danish cord for chair seating

 traditional seagrass "chequerboard" pattern.

-I think you'll agree it looks almost identical to br /> seagrass, but it's much easier to work, and
+I think you'll agree it looks almost identical to

 just as strong.